hn374/Developer-Notes/React/RoadToRedux.md

 A selector is a function that takes the state as an argument and returns are a substate or derived properties of it.

+Selectors are not mandatory in Redux, but they can be used to improve developer experience in a Redux architecture.

+## Asynchronous Redux

+`Redux-Thunk` creates a middleware for your action creators.
+In the middleware, you are enabled to dispatch asynchronous actions.
+You can also dispatch functions from `Redux-Thunk`.

+The dispatch method of the Redux store when using Redux Thunk will differentiate between passed objects and functions.
+A passed function is called a thunk.
+You can dispatch as many actions synchronously and asynchronously as you want in a thunk.